BradyBrenot/recipes-brenot-ca/content/recipes/crusty-dutch-oven-bread.md

       - Cover with a towel again and rise the second time, for about an hour.
       - G﻿rease a dutch oven, and place it in your oven.
 Pre-heat the oven with the dutch oven to 450 C.
-      - Once the oven is pre-heated and the second rise is done: S﻿lice a shallow "X" into the top of the dough ball.
+      - Once the oven is pre-heated and the second rise is done, slice a shallow "X" into the top of the dough ball.
       - T﻿ake the dutch oven out and put it on a safe surface (cold stove, or on a trivet on the counter).
 Lift the parchment paper and dough, and transfer it into the hot dutch oven.
 Put the lid on it, and return it to